Homeschool Menu Planning doesn’t have to be difficult.

 Leftovers are delightful after twenty years of family-making.
 Assigning one evening for leftovers will be your saving grace.
 Breaking from routine on the weekend benefits me: to not cook once a week, bravo! and fewer dishes for the kids to wash.
 Save leftovers all week, freeze them, pull them out for one big buffet.
 (Or if you’re out for date night, get the kids something from the freezer aisle, just for fun).

 Sunday Night fancy night.
 (Or not.)

-Red meat is necessary for me, at least a couple times a month.
+Red meat is necessary for me, at least a couple of times a month.
 I have tried a cow-free diet, and I wilt, aka I get anemic.
 I’m clearly a farm girl by genetics.
-I don’t prefer minced beef but it is easy, inexpensive, but fatty.
-I’d rather have a solid cut of steak or roast a couple times a month.
+I don’t prefer minced beef but it is easy, inexpensive, and fatty.
+I’d rather have a solid cut of steak or roast a couple of times a month.

 Keep the whole week flexible.
 If you can happily recreate leftovers for the next night, do that.

 - How to Create a Homeschool Weekly Menu Plan: Start with Fish Monday

 - How to Create a Homeschool Weekly Menu Plan: Chicken Tuesday

 - How to Create a Homeschool Menu Plan: Vegan Wednesday

 - How to Create a Homeschool Menu Plan: Leftover Thursday